Quansight/ragna/README.md

-# `ora`
+# Ragna

-`ora` is a short-hand for "OSS RAG app".
-It's just a placeholder though, since the name is already taken.
+This is a placeholder for something to be published soon.